RahulTamhankar/SpeechRecognition-/README.md

 What is speech recognition?
 The ability of a machine or programme to recognise words spoken aloud and translate them into legible text is known as voice recognition, often known as speech-to-text.
 Basic voice recognition software can only pick out words and phrases that are uttered clearly and has a small repertoire.
 More advanced software can handle diverse languages, accents, and natural speech.
 Speech Recognition is used in Apple Siri, Google Assistant etc.
-There are many python packages for Speech Regognition in Python- -SpeechRegognition
+There are many python packages for Speech recognition in Python- -SpeechRegognition
 -google-cloud-speech etc